Is ARTS FIRST happening in 2021?

-Student Public Art projects that are selected for exhibition in Harvard Yard will receive funds towards the cost of materials, publicity in the ARTS FIRST guide and on the OFA website, and supporting guidance from a professional visual artist.
+Student Public Art projects that are selected for exhibition in Harvard Yard and the Smith Campus Center will receive funds towards the cost of materials, publicity in the ARTS FIRST guide and on the OFA website, and supporting guidance from a professional visual artist.

 What are the expectations for artists?